-- Awarded Capital SRP funds greater \$250,000; and - Is not for acquisition use; and - Development includes one large site, a cluster of buildings and/or scattered sites; and - One general contractor/developer is engaged in the project.
+- Awarded Capital SRP funds greater \$250,000; this may include projects that have received multiple awards over different fiscal years if the total of those awards are larger than \$250,00 overall; and - Is not for acquisition use; and - Development includes one large site, a cluster of buildings and/or scattered sites understood as a single development project; and - One developer/general contractor is engaged in the project. - In the event that an awardee that meets all of the above criteria does not engage a developer or general contractor to perform the project, for the purposes of this provision, the awardee will be considered as the developer of the project.

 Your regional project manager will advise you on project applicability.
 If your project applies, complete an MBE/WBE Plan stating that the project will do its best to reach a percentage goal of MBE/WBE contracting.
-Current State goal is 29 percent of contracting.
+Current Aspirational State goal is 29 percent of contracting.

-- MBE/WBE Plan should be completed and executed by you and the DHCD Office of Fair Practice prior to the first financial disbursement, with a copy sent to Neighborhood Revitalization. - Quarterly reporting on contracting is required, sent directly to the Office of Fair Practice.
-You should also copy your Regional Project Manager and/or upload to the quarterly report in Project Portal. - Reminder that the requirement is a reporting requirement, not a contracting requirement. - Correspondence with the Office of Fair Practice should be emailed to officeoffairpractices.dhcd@maryland.gov.
+- MBE/WBE Plan should be completed and executed by you and the DHCD Office of Fair Practices prior to the first financial disbursement or as soon as a developer/general contract has been selected, with a copy sent to Neighborhood Revitalization.
+The project scope of work should be submitted with the MBE/WBE Plan. - Quarterly reporting on contracting is required, sent directly to the Office of Fair Practices.
+You should also copy your Regional Project Manager and/or upload to the quarterly report in Project Portal. - Reminder that the requirement is a reporting requirement, not a contracting requirement.
+However, if the developer/general contractor cannot find an MBE to complete the work or the 29 percent MBE Aspirational Goal cannot be met, the outreach must be documented and formally stated in an official letter on letterhead. - Correspondence with the Office of Fair Practices should be emailed to officeoffairpractices.dhcd@maryland.gov.